by Donald F. Jones

 And then, a shock.

 About ten years ago, I discovered that I had been adopted.
-As you would imagine, it took a while to get used to the idea...the magnitude of it, but after a few months of thinking and reading and a little counseling, I joined Adoption Network Cleveland, a support group that works with adoptees, birth parents, and those wishing to adopt.
+As you would imagine, it took a while to get used to the idea...the magnitude of it, but after a few months of thinking and reading and some rather necessary counseling, I joined Adoption Network Cleveland, a support group that works with adoptees, birth parents, and those wishing to adopt.
 I was curious as to where and who I came from, and why.
 With ANC's assistance and encouragement, we spent several months searching, and finally came up with results.
 (Long story, but for another time.)
 One important bit of info concerned my actual heritage.
 Over the years, I had been told I was Slovenian on my Dad’s side, German on my Mom’s, and at times Welsh because, well, a famous singer of the time was Welsh.... no, not Grace Jones.....Tom Jones.

 But my original birth certificate, and the documentation I got from the adoption agency that had handled my case a half-century earlier, revealed that I was actually Irish on my birth-mother’s side, and English and American Indian (possibly Cherokee) on my birth-father’s side.

 Suddenly it all connected!
 I loved all things Irish because... well, I was Irish!
 And it so happens I've always had an interest in the English and Native Americans as well.

 I cherish my Irish heritage.
 You can find me at the huge Dublin Irish Festival near Columbus Ohio almost every August.
 100,000+ people spread across over 30 acres of shady rolling parkland, enjoying Irish food and drink, and Celtic dance and music of every type at eight stages.
 I love it.